DedaCorpus/CorpsPhd/README.md

 ```

 # Applies LDA and DTM on LvB Ph.D theses following automated pre-processing.
-The results are visuzalizations of topics distriubtions and their evolution over time.
+The results are visuzalizations of topics distributions and their evolution over time.

 ## Evolution of the 1. topic
 ![Evolution of the 1. topic](./plot/output1.png)